-Andrew Najberg is the author of the collection of poems The Goats Have Taken Over the Barracks (Finishing Line Press, 2021) and the chapbook of poems Easy to Lose (Finishing Line Press 2007).
-His novel Gollitok is forthcoming through Cactus Moon Press.
+Andrew Najberg is also the author of two volumes of poetry: The Goats Have Taken Over the Barracks (Finishing Line Press, 2021) and the chapbook of poems Easy to Lose (Finishing Line Press 2007).

 Though my poems have a wide range of influences including Kathleen Driskell, Jack Gilbert, Stan Rice, Dorianne Laux, Emily Dickinson, Tomas Morin, Federico Garcia Lorca, Seth Michelson, Debra Kang Dean, Molly Peacock, Greg Pape and many more, I would say my single greatest debt is to the late Art Smith whose collections The Late World and The Fortunate Era I regard as among the finest collections among the last fifty years.

 My poetry has appeared in dozens of literary journals in print and online.
 Most recently, I appeared in the June 2022 issue of North American Review and the Winter issues of Asheville Poetry Review and Good River Review, and in April, my poem "Fighting Fermi" won grand prize in the Brain Mills Press National Poetry Month Competition.

 The poem on the Brain Mills Press site: http://bmpvoices.com/author/mainbrainbrainmillpress-com/

 A reading of the poem: https://www.youtube.com/watch?v=jVlTWaqVYlM